DataIntellectTech/SEMO-downloader/README.md

 | shorttermreservequantity | Short Term Reserve Quantity |
 | operatingreserverequirement | Operating Reserve Requirement |

-## Grafana and KDB+ Plugin Quick Installation
+## Grafana and kdb+ Plugin Quick Installation
-The following is a quick guide to installing Grafana with the KDB+ datasource plugin.
+The following is a quick guide to installing Grafana with the kdb+ datasource plugin.
 For a more detailed guide please refer to the full guide on the [KDB+ datasource plugin's GitHub](https://github.com/AquaQAnalytics/grafana-kdb-datasource-ws/blob/master/Readme.md).

 #### Install Grafana:
 Install the latest version of [Grafana](https://grafana.com/grafana/download/7.3.4), the version used in this repo is Grafana v7.3.4.

-#### Installing KDB+ datasource plugin:
+#### Installing kdb+ datasource plugin:
  - Download the [latest release](https://github.com/AquaQAnalytics/grafana-kdb-datasource-ws/releases/tag/v1.0.1).
  - Extract the entire *grafana-kdb-datasource-ws* folder to {Grafana Install Directory}/grafana/data/plugins/.
  - Install the necessary dependencies for the plugin to run using npm: